-Years Ended Years Ended December 31,
+Years I Years Ended December 31,

-2018 2017

-Millions Millions
+2017 Millions 2016 Millions 2015 Millions

-No. of strips sold 1,766.93 1,727.29
+No. of strips sold 1,727.29 1,460.73 933.86

-Quarterly service fees - USD 15.75 15.45
+Quarterly service fees - USD 15.45 13.46 9.50

-Quarterly service fees - AUD 21.38 19.99
+Quarterly service fees - AUD 19.99 17.85 12.83

 The quarterly service fee for each quarter in a LifeScan financial year is calculated based on the number of OneTouch Verio® blood glucose test strips sold in such LifeScan financial year as follows: US\$0.0125 per strip for the first 500 million strips sold in a financial year and US\$0.0075 per strip for sales in excess of 500 million strips in such financial year.
+The 2015 financial year was the first year wherein the volume of OneTouch Verio® blood glucose test strips sold exceeded 500 million strips.
 Quarterly service fees are reported and paid by LifeScan in USD.
 Accordingly, revenues recognized by us from quarterly services fees paid by LifeScan were impacted by the movement of the AUD against the USD over the periods covered above.
-Revenue from quarterly service fees were up 5% in 2018 due to weakening of AUD against USD.
+Revenue from quarterly service fees were down 7% in 2017 and 2% in 2016 due to strengthening of AUD against USD.